by David Bottomley

 I reluctantly supported John McCain for President in 2008, and I was escpecially excited by his choice of Sarah Palin as his running mate.
 Frankly, I would have preferred that the ticket had been reversed and was Palin/McCain.
 Sarah Palin is an intelligent leader with far more extensive government leadership experience than their opponent Barack Obama.
 Palin had been a Mayor and Governor of Alaska- making revolutionary and necessary changes in her state whereas Barak Obama's only government experience was as a US Senator.
 He never ran anything, managed a business, or even created a job.
 In my opinion, Barak Obama was simply not qualified to be President, but alas, he won the 2008 election, and I was particularly disappointed that my state, Indiana, threw it's support behind Obama.

 In 2012 I ultimately supported Romney/Ryan, but as in 2008, I would have much preferred that the party chosen a more conservative candidate who truly embraces the Constitution and libertarian principles.
-I am hopeful that we can do that in the form of Rand Paul or a similar personality in 2016.

 I'll leave you now with some quotes from our great leaders: